tgirke/rcf/alerts.md

 Summary: the most current information on exceptions on HPCC's cluster will be posted here or on its Twitter site (https://twitter.com/UCR_HPCC).
 ---

-## <span style="color:red"> Sun, 22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>

-Please note, due to a network outage on our campus, many HPCC services are not accessible right now.
-Updates about the current situations can be found [here](https://techalerts.ucr.edu/).

 ## <span style="color:red"> HPCC Operation During COVID-19 Crisis </span>